smw-1211/Data-Analysis-Projects/Hotel-Reviews-Analysis/README.md

 > Once you upload the notebook, ensure you add in the csv file to the same.

+> Please note, you will have to edit the file path of csv with your local file path.

-> Once both the files are uploaded, you are free to run the notebook online and view the insights gathered by me :star_struck:.
+> Once both the files are uploaded and the path is edited, you are free to run the notebook online and view the insights gathered by me :star_struck:.